sherivicmae/DimagculangSherivicCS3101_WSTactivities/README.md

 ---

 ## 👩‍💻 Author
-- **Sherivic Dimagculang**
+- **Sherivic Dimagculang, A 3rd year Computer Science student**
 - **First Semester, AY 2024-2025**
-- Aspiring web developer exploring the endless possibilities of technology.
+- Aspiring web developer exploring the endless possibilities of technology.💻✨💖

 ---

 ## 🎓 Acknowledgment
 I would like to express my heartfelt gratitude to my adviser, **Ma'am Fatima Marie Agdon**, for her invaluable guidance and support throughout this journey.
-Your mentorship has been instrumental in developing my skills and confidence in web development.
+Your mentorship has been instrumental in developing my skills and confidence in web development.🌸🌟💕

 ---
 This README provides an overview of each lab activity and showcases the skills learned through hands-on projects.
 Enjoy exploring the labs!